cometapp/engine/content/article3/main.md

 ![41_R_FCN_blog](41_R_FCN_blog.PNG)*The input image feeds a ResNet model to produce features maps.
 A RPN model detects the Region of Interests and a score is computed for each region to determine the most likely object if there is one.
 Source: [J. Xu's Blog](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)*

 [J. Dai and al. (2016)](https://arxiv.org/pdf/1605.06409.pdf) have detailed an example displayed below.
 The figures show the reaction of a R-FCN model specialized in detecting a person.
 For a RoI in the center of the image (Figure 3), the subregions in the features maps are specific to the patterns associated to a person.
 Thus they vote for "yes, there is a person at this location".
-In the Figure 4, the RoI is shifted to the right and it is no longer centered on the person.
-The subregions in the features maps do not agree on the person detection, thus they vote "no, there is no baby at this location".
+In the Figure 4, the RoI is shifted to the right and it is no longer centred on the person.
+The subregions in the features maps do not agree on the person detection, thus they vote "no, there is no person at this location".

 ![42_baby_ex](42_baby_ex.PNG)*Source: [J. Xu's Blog](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)*

 The best R-FCNs have reached mAP scores of 83.6% for the 2007 PASCAL VOC test dataset and 82.0%, they have been trained with the 2007, 2012 PASCAL VOC datasets and the COCO dataset.
 Over the test-dev dataset of the 2015 COCO challenge, they have had a score of 53.2% for an IoU = 0.5 and a score of 31.5% for the official mAP metric.
-The authors noticed that the R-FCN is 2.5-20 times faster than the Faster R-CNN conterpart.
+The authors noticed that the R-FCN is 2.5-20 times faster than the Faster R-CNN counterpart.

 ## You Only Look Once (YOLO)
 The YOLO model [(J. Redmon et al., 2016)](https://arxiv.org/pdf/1506.02640.pdf) directly predicts bounding boxes and class probabilities with a single network in a single evaluation.
 The simplicity of the YOLO model allows for real-time predictions.